 Temperature Range

 The minimum you need for proper smoking is 225°F. For searing steaks, look for 450°F or higher.
-Only a handful of pellet grills — like the Weber Searwood 600 — reach 600°F, which is meaningful for achieving a true crust on steaks and burgers.
+Only a handful of pellet grills, like the Pit Boss Navigator series with its Flame Broiler, reach 1,000°F, which is meaningful for achieving a true crust on steaks and burgers.

 Cooking Area